 Because white wines are drier and lighter in comparison to red wines, it is best to serve them before the main course or earlier in the evening.
 You can also serve Chardonnay, which most wine connoisseurs find appealing, together with rich-tasting dishes and meal courses, particularly those with creamy sauces.
 If you are serving shrimp, fish, and salads, then the best white wine to complement them is Sauvignon Blanc, because it has a fruity nature.

 It is best to serve white wines at the start of the evening.
 They are also perfect for special occasions and toasts.
 Champagne is an indispensable choice at weddings.
+Best partnered with the bride are a set of Bridal Collection pearls to compliment the gown.

 Red wine is perfect for main courses.
 Hosts of certain events also usually serve red wines at the latter part.
 Red wines boast of their full-bodied nature, making them ideal for hearty meals.
 Serve Merlot if you want to serve a wine that most guests will find appealing.
 This drink features a well-balanced mix of lightness and body, making it an excellent companion for most dishes.
 Merlot also works perfectly with lamb, pork, and poultry.